-As part of this research, we are also examining the distribution and severity of the diseases caused by these parasites, which can range dramatically across geographic locations and hosts.
+As part of this research, we are also examining the ecology and epidemiology* of the infectious diseases caused by these parasites, which can range dramatically in severity across geographic locations and hosts.

 Molecular Data Leads to Surprising Discoveries about Oysters in Panamanian Waters.
 By Katrina Lohan and Monaca Noble.
 May 2015